Planting spinach facts

 - Make several small plantings several days apart, sowing the seed in wide rows.

-- Use floating row covers to exclude spinach leaf miners, speed the growth of the plants, and prolong the growing season.
+- Use row covers to exclude spinach leaf miners, speed the growth of the plants, and prolong the growing season.

 - Spinach tolerates frost so it is a good crop for the fall garden and with protection can be harvested into December.
 In mild areas, spinach sown in late fall will overwinter and make new growth in the spring.